 This time Kelly used everything that Otis had taught her to get food into Hunter's belly, to avoid Aspiration Pneumonia, to keep him fed, hydrated and well.
 The roles were reversed and Laurie was by their side.
 Taking every single thing that Otis had taught her, she was able to keep Hunter happy for just over 2 years post-diagnosis.
 If not for Otis, Kelly would not have had her Hunter for those 2 more precious years.

 In the end, Hunter had been the one to rescue Kelly.
 The one who was her constant companion.
 The one who taught her that dogs really were okay and that your soulmate could be found in not only humans but in animals.

 Kelly and Laurie had many discussions about how they would rescue, what could be done better, what gaps needed filled.
 So when Laurie decided it was time to execute her dream, Kelly was right by her side.
 This time to help carry on the legacy of Otis and all he taught them.
 To save dogs that were thrown away, never given a chance and that would suffer in what many would deem a hopelessly overwhelming task of never leaving an animal behind.

-Kelly lives in Hagerstown, MD with her daughter Madison, her fiance Chris and their rescue dogs Pappy and Paco as well as their feline friend, Marley.
+Kelly lives in Hagerstown, MD with her daughter Madison, her husband Chris and their rescue dogs Pappy and Paco as well as their feline friend, Marley.
 In addition to her rescue work, Kelly is a full-time Risk Project Manager with Citi.